Distilleries/FormBuilder/README.md

-# Laravel 4 Form Builder
+# Laravel 5 Form Builder

 Based on laravel-form-builder (https://github.com/kristijanhusak/laravel-form-builder).
 I add default no editable form and few complex form fields.
 I add the validation system directly in the form part.

-This package is use into the [Expendable cms](https://github.com/Distilleries/Expendable) and [DatatableBuilder package](https://github.com/Distilleries/DatatableBuilder).
-You can have look to see the usage.

 ## Table of contents